rayya89/shoppingList/README.md

 #### Item:

-This component displays each filtered item and handles the deleted/ completed items.
+This component displays each filtered item and handles the deleted / completed items.

 ## License